 In other words: "Does it hold for all paths that no task is ever in the Error location?".
 Note that UPPAAL using stopwatches creates an overapproximation of the state space meaning that if the above query is satisfiable, it is guaranteed that the system i schedulable under all circumstances.
-However, if the query is not satisfiable, this means that system might still be schedulable, but a counter-example has been established in the over-approximation.
+However, if the query is not satisfiable, this means that a counter-example has been established in the over-approximation.
+However, the system may still be schedulable since the counter-example is not necessary a feasible run of the original system.